 Also, check out: FFXIV Best Solo Class

 One of the two buffs a Red Mage possesses – Embolden increases the damage dealt by you and the party.
 It increases your magic damage and the damage dealt by the rest of the party by five percent.
-The skill has a cooldown of 120 seconds and lasts for twenty seconds.
 To expand upon its description in-game, it buffs your magic damage, but it buffs the universal damage for the rest of the party.

 Consider reading: Gnath Cometdrone FFXIV Location